groussea/opyflow/ReadMe.md

 pip install ipython vtk opencv-python tqdm h5py matplotlib scipy ipykernel PyQt6
 ```

-And set the opyf repository in your PATH or in the begining of your python script using:
+And set the opyf repository in your PATH or in the beginning of your python script using:

 ```python
 import sys